syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Web API adaptor

 The [Web Api Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors#web-api-adaptor) use this to interact with Web API created under OData standards.
-The `WebApiAdaptor` is extended from the [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor).
-Hence use `WebApiAdaptor`, the endpoint should understand the OData formatted queries sent along with request.
+The `WebApiAdaptor` is extended from the [ODataAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odata-adaptor), hence use the `WebApiAdaptor`.
+The endpoint should understand the OData formatted queries sent along with the request.

 {% highlight cshtml %}